UGA Bulletin Logo

 Course Description

-An intensive media writing course.
-Students utilize the fundamentals of dramatic criteria learned in Writing for Entertainment Media to develop and pitch story ideas.
+An intensive screenwriting course for film entertainment.
+Students utilize the fundamentals of dramatic criteria learned in Writing for Entertainment Media to develop and pitch an original feature film screenplay.
 Students are required to write a screenplay or equivalent media product.

 Additional Requirements for Graduate Students: